 Please see the fifth tab for data published on 13 July 2021 and other tabs for previous submissions.
 6 months have elapsed since our previous publication.

 What the data includes

-Insurers have submitted their first data on their progress with BI claims, relating only to claims and complaints on those non-damage BI policies which were affected by the test case, against our updated list of policies.
+Insurers have submitted their data on their progress with BI claims.
 We have decided to publish, at an individual firm level, the number of:

 - BI claims where the insurer has received all the information required to enable them to calculate the total value of the claim